-Travelling in low season ensures few tourists around, but in Certaldo this means having the entire place to yourself.
+Traveling in low season ensures few tourists around, but in Certaldo, this means having the entire place to yourself.
 No joking.
 The tiny (like, really tiny) historic center, called Certaldo Alto, is perched on a hill above the more modern part of the town, Certaldo Basso, and can be reached with the funicular near the train station.

 You won’t need much time to get around Certaldo Alto, but I’m sure that its many pretty corners and alleys will literally make you stand in awe.
 Here’s what you’ll see:

 This is the house where Boccaccio spent the last years of his life.
 The building was completely destroyed during the Second World War but was faithfully restored and turned into a museum.
 The heart of the house is the library on the first floor, that contains about 3,500 books about Boccaccio, including some precious editions of his masterpiece, the Decameron.

 Also on the first floor is a large fresco of Boccaccio realized by Pietro Benvenuti in the XIX century.
 Not to be missed is the terrace at the top of the tower, from which you can enjoy some spectacular views over the town and the surrounding countryside.